jdavis/jdavis.github.com/_posts/2013-06-16-the-rise-of-the-gang-of-four-with-rust.md

 ================

 Since I've been to Seattle, I've had a lot of time to catch up on reading.
-One of the books that I've been reading has been a classic since it was first released in 1994.
+One of the books that I've been reading has been well regarded since it was released in 1994.

 [Design Patterns: Elements of Reusable Object-Oriented Software][gof] (also called the Gang of Four book) is considered to be one of the best books when it